Lenny-the-burger/stupid-lobster/README.md

 It rarely does anything good, and likes deleting files.
 But hey its free.

 They call it artifical intelligence, and its definetly got the artifical part down.
+Dont get IP banned.

 ## Quick Start